passport/todos-express-social/README.md

 templates, and are styled using vanilla CSS.

 When a user first arrives at this app, they are prompted to sign in.
-To sign in, the user is redirected to either Google (using OpenID Connect), Facebook (using OAuth 2.0) or Twitter (using OAuth 1.0a).
+To sign in, the user is redirected to their choice of Google (using OpenID Connect), Facebook (using OAuth 2.0) or Twitter (using OAuth 1.0a).
 Once authenticated, a login session is established and maintained between the server and the user's browser with a cookie.

 After signing in, the user can view, create, and edit todo items.
 Interaction occurs by clicking links and submitting forms, which trigger HTTP requests.